bztsrc/phppe3/README.md

 Developing
 ----------

-If you plan to develop with PHPPE framework, you have to install the Developer package!
+Even if you don't want to contribute to the framework, just using it, you have to install the Developer package!
 It will give you a nice templater to generate php files, and also ships a minimal, PHPUnit compatible testing framework.

     $ composer require "phppe/Developer"